IBM/kubernetes-networking/Lab05/README.md

-# Lab05 - Kubernetes and Calico Network Policies
+# Lab05 - Kubernetes Network Policy and Calico

 Every IBM Cloud Kubernetes Service cluster is set up with a network plug-in called Calico.
 Default network policies are set up to secure the public network interface of every worker node in the cluster.